Cannabis Regulations in United States of America

 Cannabis is legal in over 10 states for recreational purposes and 33 states for medicinal purposes in the US

 Cannabis use for recreational and even medical purpose is banned in the United States at the federal level by Controlled Substance Act,1970.
-Cannabis is classified in Schedule 1 substance under the Controlled Substances Act.
+Cannabis is classified as a Schedule 1 substance under the Controlled Substances Act.
 Schedule 1 substances are most likely abused and have no medical usage.

 Despite being illegal federally, some states and territories have made conflicting rules on recreational and medical use of cannabis.